 The best performing smartphone cameras are labeled “Ultimate” because they are the best, no matter the price point.
 As ~$500+ smartphones increasingly challenge high-end handsets, a “Premium” ($450-$600) phone can challenge a “High-end” phone ($600-$1200+) in one or many aspects of mobile photography.

 Because of the way people shop (based on budget), smartphones are typically promoted by retailers, carriers, and OEMs within specific market price-segments, so we will use a color code for users to have a feel for a camera’s market positioning.

 The market segments are based on the launch price, not the current retail price, to avoid confusion as the device price go lower.

 Each market segment has a Top 3/5 mobile cameras based on their HW or IQ scores.
 Because so many phones are coming out, each award is labeled with a year/month.
 It is the equivalent of being Olympic Champion of a specific year and discipline.

 To add some nuance, we highlight when mobile cameras are the “overall best,” or lead in one of the score Pillars like night photos, zoom, etc.

-The Uber-G Camera score visuals provide quick, relevant and nuanced information about cameras that have been rated with our rating system.
-At any time, consumers can consult the most updated Uber-G Camera HW or Uber-G Camera IQ scores, and read our full mobile camera IQ reviews when available.
+The Camera IQ score visuals provide quick, relevant, and nuanced information about cameras that have been rated with our rating system.
+At any time, consumers can consult the most updated Camera HW or Camera IQ scores, and read our full mobile Camera IQ reviews when available.